leuas/Vrdndi/README.md

 - Fix the productive inference test function

+- More but haven't listed

 ## Limitation

-As you may notice, current state of this project doesn't do anything about the primary goal.
+Technically speaking, it *can* aim for productivity if your have enough data and its quality is really good.
+But it's really hard to reach that since current state of the project doesn't do anything to explicitly form the feed in a way to achieve the primary goal.

 It's more like keeping or organizing your feed as you want, even if it's not in a productive way.
 In the future version, we may reach that goal.
-(Say add RL when I have more data )
+(Say add RL?)

 Also I'm skpetical about whether the current pipelines and model architecture would really previde a good quality of feed, while at some point the performance at small dataset is not bad.
-Probably we may know that when I have more data.
+Probably we may know that when more data are collected.

 ## File Strcuture